One of the biggest pain points in an outreach campaign is getting the attention of the bloggers you know are the perfect fit for your brand.

 This subject line pretty much sums up the pitch in a few words.
 It references content the blogger writes about and makes it apparent that you are reaching out to offer them something new.

-Have you had success with blogger outreach?
+Have you had success with outreach campaigns targeting bloggers?
 What subject lines have you used for your outreach emails?
 What have you been successful with?
 Please share with us!